Tax Strategies for Individuals

 The American Opportunity Tax Credit (AOTC)

-The AOTC can bring in up to $2,500 in tax credits for qualifying students.
+The AOTC can bring in tax credits for qualifying students.
 If you are in your first four years of post-secondary education, the AOTC can be a great way to get back some of the costs of your education.
 You need to be enrolled at least half-time in a qualified higher education institution and be pursuing a degree, certificate, or another credential.

 There are some restrictions and not every higher education expense will qualify.
 Be sure to talk with your tax professional or learn more at the IRS’s AOTC webpage.